iclal12/LibraryManagementSystem/README.md

-\# LibraryManagementSystem
+# Library Management System

-This project is a console-based Library Management System developed in Java.
+A console-based Library Management System developed in Java to manage basic library operations such as book tracking and user interactions.

-\## Features
+## Features
+- User registration and basic authentication

-\- Add and remove books
+- Add, remove, and list books (CRUD operations)

-\- Register library members

-\- Borrow and return books
+- Borrow and return book functionality

-\- Simple menu-driven console interface
+- Menu-driven console interface for user interaction

-\## Technologies
+## Technologies

-\- Java
+- Java

-\- Object-Oriented Programming (OOP)
+- Object-Oriented Programming (OOP)

+## Key Concepts
+- Encapsulation and class design
+- Basic data management
+- Modular programming structure

-\## How to Run
+## How to Run

-1\.
-Open the project in NetBeans or any Java IDE.
+1. Open the project in any Java IDE (e.g., NetBeans, IntelliJ).

-2\.
-Run the `LibraryManagementSystem.java` file.
+2. Run the `LibraryManagementSystem.java` file.

-3\.
-Use the console menu to interact with the system.
+3. Use the console menu to interact with the system.

-\## Purpose
+## Purpose

-This project was developed as a university assignment to practice basic Java and OOP concepts.
+This project was developed to strengthen fundamental programming skills and apply object-oriented design principles in a real-world scenario.